Dill-PICL/GOMAP-singularity/docs/QUICKSTART.rst

         ./test-GOMAP.sh

     .. attention::
-        This has to be perfomed from the GOMAP-singularity install location because the test directory location is fixed.
+        This has to be performed from the GOMAP-singularity install location because the test directory location is fixed.

-4. Add the necesary variables for the installation
+4. Add the necessary variables for the installation

     a.
 Add ``/path/to/GOMAP-singularity/install/location`` to your ``$PATH`` variable.

         .. code-block:: bash

-            # Add this to your ~/.basrc
+            # Add this to your ~/.bashrc
             export PATH="$PATH:/path/to/GOMAP-singularity/install/location

     b.
 Declare export ``GOMAP_LOC`` environment variable

         .. code-block:: bash

-            # Add this to your ~/.basrc or run the line in the terminal
+            # Add this to your ~/.bashrc or run the line in the terminal
             export GOMAP_LOC="/path/to/GOMAP-singularity/install/location"

+5. Edit the config file

-5. Copy the ``config.yml`` file from test directory and make necessary Changes
+    Copy the ``config.yml`` file from test directory and make necessary changes

     .. literalinclude:: _static/min-config.yml
         :language: yaml